miceno/py-ir-console/README.md

 # py-ir-console
-A console to send and read commands from a IR arm
+A console to send commands and read data from a IR arm.